Nuclei-Software/npk-tflm/README.md

 ### Use TFLM in Nuclei Studio IDE

-1. Download Nuclei Studio IDE from https://www.nucleisys.com/download.php,
+1. Download Nuclei Studio IDE 2022.12 from https://www.nucleisys.com/download.php

-   > Refer to the [Nuclei IDE User Guide](https://www.nucleisys.com/upload/files/doc/nucleistudio/Nuclei_Studio_User_Guide_202212.pdf ) if necessary.
+   > Refer to the [Nuclei IDE User Guide](https://www.nucleisys.com/upload/files/doc/nucleistudio/Nuclei_Studio_User_Guide_202212.pdf) if necessary.

 2. Open the Nuclei Studio IDE

-3. Download the zip package of Nuclei SDK,
+3. Download the zip package of Nuclei SDK

    > Make sure that only one version of Nuclei SDK can be installed and version of the SDK should no older than version 0.4.1.